Join Our Mailing List

 Posted: August 23, 2025 at 12:13 pm / by / comments (0)

-“I saw the before, when they were all strangers, and they were working to really understand the concepts of NHI,” she said.
+“I saw the before, when they were all strangers, and they were working to really understand the concepts of NHI,” said Briana Zavala, co-educational director for the program, describing the students as they arrived at the LDZ.
 “Specifically, community equity building, learning how to define community, asking themselves questions, trying to learn about each other and different areas that they’re from, and their experiences.

-“I saw them run for elections, and so I saw that beginning process, and … I saw them going in the right direction, but who knows?” she added.
-“Because once they’re in their respective positions, that’s when the real work happens.”
+“I saw them run for elections, and so I saw that beginning process, and … I saw them going in the right direction,” she said.
+“They were working, listening, and failing forward, as we like to say … the magic still happened.”

 The program also got attention from KSAT-TV, the ABC affiliate in San Antonio, which covered the event and spoke to participants about their experiences.